lilianweng/lil-log/_posts/2020-04-07-the-transformer-family.md

 ## Transformer

-The **Transformer** (which will be referred to as "vanilla Transformer" to distinguish it from other enhanced versions; [Vaswani, et al., 2017](https://arxiv.org/abs/1706.03762)) model has an encoder-decoder architecture, as commonly used in many NMT models.
-Later only the Transformer decoder was shown to have great performance in language modeling tasks, like in [GPT and BERT]({{ site.baseurl }}{% post_url 2019-01-31-generalized-language-models %}#openai-gpt).
+The **Transformer** (which will be referred to as "vanilla Transformer" to distinguish it from other enhanced versions; [Vaswani, et al., 2017](https://arxiv.org/abs/1706.03762)) model has an encoder-decoder architecture, as commonly used in many [NMT]({{ site.baseurl }}{% post_url 2018-06-24-attention-attention %}#born-for-translation) models.
+Later decoder-only Transformer was shown to achieve great performance in language modeling tasks, like in [GPT and BERT]({{ site.baseurl }}{% post_url 2019-01-31-generalized-language-models %}#openai-gpt).

 **Encoder-Decoder Architecture**

-The Transformer **encoder** generates an attention-based representation with capability to locate a specific piece of information from a large context.
+The **encoder** generates an attention-based representation with capability to locate a specific piece of information from a large context.
 It consists of a stack of 6 identity modules, each containing two submodules, a *multi-head self-attention* layer and a *point-wise* fully connected feed-forward network.
 By point-wise, it means that it applies the same linear transformation (with same weights) to each element in the sequence.
 This can also be viewed as a convolutional layer with filter size 1.
-Each submodule has a residual connection and LayeNorm.
+Each submodule has a residual connection and layer normalization.
 All the submodules output data of the same dimension $$d$$.

 The function of Transformer **decoder** is to retrieve information from the encoded representation.
 The architecture is quite similar to the encoder, except that the decoder contains two multi-head attention submodules instead of one in each identical repeating module.
-The first multi-head attention submodule is *masked* to prevent positions from attending to future positions.
+The first multi-head attention submodule is *masked* to prevent positions from attending to the future.

 ![Transformer]({{ '/assets/images/transformer.png' | relative_url }})